SkunSHD/SpheresInWaves/README.md

-# Balls In Waves
+# Spheres In Waves

-### It's a first player shooter game where spheres are spawned in waves and there is an ability to destroy spheres just them by shooting at them.
+### It's a first player shooter game where spheres are spawned in waves and there is an ability to destroy spheres just by shooting at them.

 ### Game mechanics: